 Automated shift optimization: potentially high-risk.
 If an AI system creates shift schedules while processing individual preferences, performance data, or health information, it may fall under high-risk.
 The classification depends on the specific scope of data involved.

 For HR departments, this means: inventory all AI systems used in employment contexts.
 Review the classification.
-Begin compliance preparation — the six months until August 2026 are tight for achieving full high-risk conformity.
+Begin compliance preparation.
+The high-risk deadline is 2 August 2026 under current law and provisionally set to move to 2 December 2027 - either way, the classification stands, so the lead time is best used to reach full high-risk conformity.
 Further information on the interplay of AI and HR can be found at HR & AI Agents.

-The European Commission proposed a Digital Omnibus package at the end of 2025 that could, among other things, defer the high-risk deadlines of the EU AI Act to December 2027.
+The European Commission proposed a Digital Omnibus package at the end of 2025 that would, among other things, defer the high-risk deadlines of the EU AI Act to December 2027 at the latest.
 The package also addresses a simplification of reporting obligations and a raising of thresholds for SMEs.
+The deferral is conditional: it only takes effect once harmonised standards are available.
+After confirmation, six months apply for Annex III systems and twelve months for Annex I systems.
+The backstop date is December 2, 2027.

 Practical Recommendation: Start an AI System Inventory